The Main Drag

 The Main Drag is an indie pop/indie rock band local to Boston, Massachusetts.
 The group incorporates elements as diverse as folk-pop to orchestrated electronica together with their occasionally oblique lyrics.
 The band releases albums on their own imprint, Reasonable People's League (RPL Audio).

-The band currently consists of Matt Boch (vocals, guitar, bass, keyboard, trumpet), Dan Cardinal (bass, engineering), Jon Carter (guitar, bass, vocals, keyboard) and John Drake (drums, sampler, vocals).
+The band currently consists of Maxi Boch (vocals, guitar, bass, keyboard, trumpet), Dan Cardinal (bass, engineering), Jon Carter (guitar, bass, vocals, keyboard) and John Drake (drums, sampler, vocals).
 Adam Arrigo and Matt Levitt, both original band members, eventually left the band - Levitt after the release of the second album, and Arrigo after the release of the third.
 Boch, Carter, and Drake are also members of the post-punk band Blanks.
 The band has released three albums to date, the latest being You Are Underwater, which was released by RPL Audio in December 2009.

 History

 Formation and Simmer in Your Hotseat (2003–2006)

 The Main Drag originally began as a collaboration between Arrigo and Levitt in early 2003.
 Arrigo has stated that the band name could be interpreted as a Death Cab for Cutie lyric, or it could simply be referring to the main drag of a town.
 With the help of local musicians and producers, Arrigo was able to begin recording and producing what would become the band's first album.
 Simmer in Your Hotseat was released in 2004 on Boston-based indie label Endless Recordings.
 The first album received a positive reception, and earned the band an opening gig for the Arcade Fire shortly after its release.
 Live shows were played with friends of Arrigo and Levitt who had helped record the album.

 Arrigo went on to meet the members of post-punk band Blanks. through his friend Long Le-Khac, who was their bass player at the time.
 Arrigo and Le-Khac originally met in high school and were briefly part of a band called "The Neon Wilderness", which was named after the song "Neon Wilderness" by The Verve.
 Arrigo helped produce the Blanks.
 EP Infinite Lives in early 2006.
 After the release of the Blanks.
-EP, Dan Cardinal and three members of Blanks. - Matt Boch, John Drake and Jon Carter - ended up joining Arrigo and Levitt, and they began working on The Main Drag's follow-up to Simmer In Your Hotseat.
+EP, Dan Cardinal and three members of Blanks. - Maxi Boch, John Drake and Jon Carter - ended up joining Arrigo and Levitt, and they began working on The Main Drag's follow-up to Simmer In Your Hotseat.